STUDIO-Artaban/libeng/README.md

 $ adb install AppTest.apk
 ```

-Note: Do not forget to import the submodules with the **git** commands below:
+Note: Before any installation do not forget to import the submodules with the **git** commands below.

 ```bash
 $ git submodule init